aiminy/IS-Seq/README.md

 # Convert the data set in INSPIIRED pipeline to the format that can be used in IS-Seq firstly

+# check which python is used

+# echo $(python -c "import site; print(site.getsitepackages()[0])")
+# for example:
+# after issuing this command, you get:
+# /home/ubuntu/miniconda2/lib/python2.7/site-packages

-Rscript path/to/ConvertINSPIIREDDataToISseq.R path/to/Undetermined_S0_L001_I1_001.fastq.gz path/to/Undetermined_S0_L001_R1_001.fastq.gz path/to/Undetermined_S0_L001_R2_001.fastq.gz path/to/Output R2.fq R1.fq path/to/python_used/site-packages
+Rscript path/to/ConvertINSPIIREDDataToISseq.R path/to/Undetermined_S0_L001_I1_001.fastq.gz path/to/Undetermined_S0_L001_R1_001.fastq.gz path/to/Undetermined_S0_L001_R2_001.fastq.gz path/to/Output R2.fq R1.fq /home/ubuntu/miniconda2/lib/python2.7/site-packages

 # Run read based firstly